 Britain and France were at war against each other, it was famously called the Seven Years’ War (1754 – 1763) even if it spanned for more than 7 years.

-Britain wasn’t called Great Britain for nothing.
+Britain was called Great Britain for nothing.
 They were the most powerful nation in the world at the time.
 They lorded over many smaller nations, and also invaded countries sieged earlier by Muhammad’s descendants and took it as their new colony.

-France was an another enemy on the brink of being defeated by Britain.
+France was another enemy on the brink of being defeated by Britain.
 Spain was an ally of France.
 The Philippines was the colony of Spain, so it was the next potential target.

 On January 4, 1762, Britain first declared war against Spain, then the latter on January 18 that same year.

 The British fleet arrived in Manila on September 24 , 1762 headed by Brigadier-General William Draper and Rear-Admiral Samuel Cornish.